Where are Kara factories?

 - Lactose is an ingredient in milk, or a part of milk.
 It is the sugar component of dairy products.
 So, dairy-free products are also lactose-free.

 - Kara products & Kara Coco products are a dairy-free alternative to those who are lactose intolerant and are also allergic to animal milk.

 - Kara Coconut Cream Powder contains Sodium Caseinate (dairy milk protein) so it is NOT dairy-free & lactose-free.

 - In general, preservatives are not added into Kara products & Kara Coco products.

 - Kara products & Kara Coco products can have shelf life of over 12 months due to:

-- Ultra-high temperature processing (UHT) – a food processing technology that sterilizes products by heating it above 135°C (the temperature required to kill spores) for 1 to 2 seconds.
+- Ultra-high temperature processing (UHT) – a food processing technology that sterilizes products by heating it above 135°C (the temperature required to kill spores) for few seconds.